-- (i) The Council's Executive Director, Adult Social Care fulfils the statutory role of Director for Adult Social Services (DASS). - (iii) The Executive Director, Corporate and Customer Services fulfilled the statutory role of Chief Finance Officer under section 151 of the Local Government Act 1972 until 31 July 2019 when reducing to a threeday working week.
+Director of Care fulfils the statutory role of Director for Adult Social Services (DASS). - (iii) The Executive Director, Corporate and Customer Services fulfilled the statutory role of Chief Finance Officer under section 151 of the Local Government Act 1972 until 31 July 2019 when reducing to a three-day working week.
 The Executive Director reverted to full time working in March 2020, to help with the Council's response to the COVID 19 pandemic. - (vi) The Council's Director, Wellbeing, Public Health and Communities fulfils the statutory role of Director of Public Health.